Divorce and Dissolution

 When spouses cannot agree on one or more terms of their separation, they’ll have to find a way to resolve their issues.
 The most widely known way is certainly through litigation in the courtroom.
 In litigation, each spouse and their lawyers present their cases, and a judge issues decisions regarding the disputed topics based on a strict interpretation of the law.
 Judges do have discretion on how to apply the law on a case-by-case basis, but they usually do so based on prior cases and local regulations.

-Although a contested divorce can play out in the courtroom via litigation, this method is not the only option.
 Another way to settle disputes before involving the court is through “mediation.”
 Courts sometimes order mediation after a divorce petition has been filed, but it can also occur before filing.
 Mediation requires both parties to work together to come up with agreements on any disputed items.
 A neutral third-party mediator (typically a qualified lawyer) will oversee these discussions and handle any legal paperwork.
 Spouses may also choose to hire their own legal counsel to represent their interests.
-Because it typically involves only involves three parties, mediation is frequently the simplest and quickest way to resolve a contested divorce dispute.
+Because it typically involves only three parties, mediation is frequently the simplest and quickest way to resolve a contested divorce dispute.
 However, it is not always sufficient to resolve complex divorces.
 If spouses cannot settle all their disputes, the remaining issues will still need to be litigated in the courtroom.

 Collaborative Divorce in OH